Prioritization is a perennial challenge when building a product roadmap. How do you decide what to work on first?

 A simple tool for prioritization

-So, last August, we began developing our own scoring system for prioritization from first principles.
+In response, we began developing our own scoring system for prioritization from first principles.
 After lots of testing and iteration, we settled on four factors, and a method for combining them.

 RICE: Four factors for assessing priority

-RICE is an acronym for the four factors we use to evaluate each project idea: reach, impact, confidence, and effort.
+RICE is an acronym for the four factors we use to evaluate each project idea: reach, impact, confidence and effort.